fnunes9/portifolio-dados/python/README.md

-# 🐍 Projeto: Python para Manipulação e Visualização de Dados
+# 🐍 Project: Python for Data Manipulation and Visualization

-Este repositório reúne meus estudos e práticas da disciplina de **Python** da pós-graduação em **Engenharia de Dados**.
+This repository contains my studies and practical exercises from the **Python** course in my **Data Engineering** postgraduate program.
-Aqui, estou consolidando o uso da linguagem para **extração, manipulação, visualização e integração de dados** de diferentes fontes.
+Here, I’m consolidating my skills in **data extraction, manipulation, visualization, and integration** from various sources.

 ---

-## 🎯 Objetivos
+## 🎯 Objectives

-Meu foco nesta etapa é aprimorar o uso do **Python como ferramenta de análise de dados**, desenvolvendo habilidades para:
+My goal in this stage is to strengthen my ability to use **Python as a data analysis tool**, developing skills to:

-- Extrair informações de diferentes formatos (bancos de dados, arquivos e APIs);
+- Extract information from multiple formats (databases, files, and APIs);
-- Manipular, transformar e limpar conjuntos de dados;
+- Manipulate, transform, and clean datasets;
-- Criar visualizações que facilitem a interpretação e a tomada de decisão;
+- Create visualizations that support interpretation and decision-making;
-- Estruturar códigos de forma organizada e reutilizável.
+- Write clean, structured, and reusable code.

 ---

-## ⚙️ Métodos de Estudo
+## ⚙️ Learning Methods

-- Revisão teórica com base nos fundamentos da linguagem;
+- Theoretical review of Python fundamentals;
-- Exercícios práticos e resolução de problemas reais;
+- Practical exercises and problem-solving;
-- Desenvolvimento de scripts e notebooks para consolidar o aprendizado.
+- Development of scripts and notebooks to consolidate learning.

 ---

-## 🧩 Conteúdo Programático
+## 🧩 Course Content

-### 🧠 Fundamentos da Linguagem
+### 🧠 Language Fundamentals
-- Tipos de dados e operadores
+- Data types and operators
-- Estruturas condicionais e de repetição
+- Conditional and looping structures

-### 🧺 Estruturas de Dados
+### 🧺 Data Structures
-- Listas, tuplas, conjuntos e dicionários
+- Lists, tuples, sets, and dictionaries
-- Séries e DataFrames com **Pandas**
+- Series and DataFrames using **Pandas**

-### 📊 Manipulação e Visualização
+### 📊 Data Manipulation and Visualization
-- Tratamento e análise com **Pandas**
+- Data cleaning and analysis with **Pandas**
-- Visualizações com **Matplotlib** e **Plotly**
+- Visualizations using **Matplotlib** and **Plotly**

-### 🔗 Integrações e Processamento
+### 🔗 Integration and Processing
-- Conexões com bancos de dados e arquivos
+- Connecting to databases and files
-- Consumo e manipulação de dados via **APIs**
+- Working with data through **APIs**
-- Processamento **multithreading** e **distribuído**
+- **Multithreading** and **distributed** processing

 ---

-## ▶️ Como Executar o Projeto
+## ▶️ How to Run the Project

-Todos os notebooks deste repositório foram desenvolvidos no **Google Colab**.
+All notebooks in this repository were developed in **Google Colab**.

-Para executar:
+To run them:

-1. Encontre o arquivo `.ipynb` desejado;
+1. Find the desired `.ipynb` file;
-2. Faça uma **cópia para o seu Google Drive**;
+2. Make a **copy to your Google Drive** ;
-4. Execute as células normalmente no ambiente do Colab.
+4. Run the cells normally inside Colab.

-> 💡 O ambiente já vem com as principais bibliotecas instaladas, como `pandas`, `matplotlib` e `plotly`.
+> 💡 The environment already includes the main libraries such as `pandas`, `matplotlib`, and `plotly`.
-> Caso precise de alguma dependência adicional, basta instalar diretamente no Colab com:
+> If you need additional dependencies, simply install them directly in Colab using:
 > ```python
-> !pip install nome-da-biblioteca
+> !pip install library-name
 > ```

 ---